Table of contents

 - Note that the MountainSide and Summit Watch are Marriott Vacation Club properties meaning that your Marriott elite status isn’t worth much at those hotels.

 - I stayed at the MountainSide in 2019.
 Great experience right at the main Park City base.
 You exit the ski valet walk by the hot tubs and then a tiny push to the main lift or ski down to another lift if you want to be crazy lazy (happens).
 Their hot tubs are just what is needed after a day in the powder.

 - As crazy as it sounds, the St. Regis needs to compete for Luxury status with the Montage at Deer Valley.
 The St. Regis is a bit lower if you are altitude sensitive.
-The Montage has a kids camp (~$120/day) if your kids don’t ski and a kids valet (~$75/day) that provides surround care to ski school allowing you to get last chair.
+The Montage has a kids camp (~$120/day in 2019) if your kids don’t ski and a kids valet (~$75/day in 2019) that provides surround care to ski school allowing you to get last chair.
 Of course, next to the Montage is a Champagne Yurt.
 Unfortunately, Montage isn’t on any points program but you may be able to book using Chase Ultimate Rewards.